Stuart Forster provides an overview of places to visit in Mertola, Portugal.

 Photos illustrating this post are by Why Eye Photography.

-Thanks for reading this article about places to visit in Mertola, Portugal.
+Thank you for visiting Go Eat Do and reading this article about places to visit in Mertola, Portugal.
 Looking to learn a new skill while travelling?
 You could learn to scuba dive in Portugal at Peniche.

 Stuart Forster, the author of this post, lived in Lisbon for two years and travelled widely in Portugal.
 An award-winning travel writer, Stuart has experience of writing for national newspapers, magazines and travel websites.
 He is available for commissions.